glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 - [Tamara Atanasoska](https://github.com/tamaraatanasoska)
 - [Vincent Maldière](https://github.com/Vincent-Maladiere)

-We want to acknowledge that all this work would not have been possible without the incredible support of the scikit-learn community.
+Again, we want to acknowledge that all this work would not have been possible without the incredible support of the scikit-learn community.
 The continuous engagement, feedback, and contributions from community members, whether through code, documentation, bug reports, or discussions, have been instrumental in shaping and advancing these projects.